cfpb/design-system/docs/pages/expandables.md

   groups.
 They may be helpful for FAQ sections, schedules, and for conserving vertical space by collapsing secondary information on mobile devices.
 use_cases: ""
-behavior: >
+behavior: >-
   ### Collapsed

-  The default collapsed state should include the expand/collapse minicon within a circle and a label (if space allows).
-The Show/Hide label can be hidden at narrower screen widths to prevent titles prematurely breaking onto multiple lines and to reduced visual clutter.
+  The default collapsed state should include a heading and the expand/collapse minicon within a circle.

   ### Expanded